NathanCheshire/GravatarJavaClient/docs/docs/installation.md

 implementation 'io.github.nathancheshire:GravatarJavaClient:2.0.5'
 ```

-Or if you're using the Kotlin DSL, add the following to your **build.gradle.kts**:
+Or if you're using the Kotlin DSL, add the following to your **build.gradle.kts** file:

 ```kotlin
 implementation("io.github.nathancheshire:GravatarJavaClient:2.0.5")